epccs/RPUadpt/Remote/README.md

 2. read the address sent when DTR/RTS toggles
 3. write the address that will be sent when DTR/RTS toggles
 4. read RPUpi shutdown (the ICP1 pin has a weak pull up and a momentary switch)
-5. set RPUpi shutdown (pull down ICP1 for a few seconds to cause computer to hault)
+5. set RPUpi shutdown (pull down ICP1 for SHUTDOWN_TIME in millis to cause host to hault)
 6. reads error status bits[0:DTR readback timeout, 1:twi transmit fail, 2:DTR readback not match]
 7. wrties (or clears) error status